 While there is often talk about how Winnipeg is behind the times when it comes to portable food offerings, particularly food trucks, the change is coming to the city, and you really start to notice it when events such as the Fringe Festival are on.
 It wasn’t that long ago when the India Palace tent and the odd hot dog cart were the only options available when you went to the outdoor stage at the Fringe.
+The marriage of food and the Fringe Festival makes the whole festival a more enjoyable experience.

 This has built up a little bit over time, and now, when we fast forward to this year’s Fringe there are several options for eating on the go.
 To be fair, the Exchange has a lot of eat in options, but you have to hope you get prompt service, whereas with the outdoor alternatives you simply judge the length of the lineup.